marcgg/marcgg.github.com/_posts/2013-01-14-html5-nodejs-websockets-games-learning.md

 entire projects that have nothing to do with a web app.

 My friend [André](http://www.andreberlemont.com/portfolio/)
-has a different background as he only [develops games](http://www.oneliferemains.com/).
+has a different background as he mostly [develops games](http://www.oneliferemains.com/).

-One evening we somehow ended up talking about how complex it would be to create an online multiplayer game from scratch.
-Being the web guy, I felt that I should know how all this was supposed to work... after all, the multiplayer appens over the internet, right ?
+One evening we ended up talking about how complex it would be to create an online multiplayer game from scratch.
+Being the web guy, I felt that I should know how all this was supposed to work... after all, the multiplayer appens over the internet, right?

 ## I Can Code That With My Eyes Closed...?